uchicago-capp-30320/ShoulderToShoulder/docs/architecture.md

 #### `backend/shoulder/gis`
 Directory which contains our web application's GIS module.
 We use spatial analysis to: locate events happening within a specified distance of a user's resident location; verify that inputted addresses exist; and locate places based on a given zipcode.

+#### `backend/shoulder/tests`
+The directory which contains all of the unit testing for the backend module.
+We use pytest to test the information being passed to and from the ml and gis modules, and pytest-django to test the Django backend viewpoints.

 ## Architecture Diagram